stgl/poly3d/README.md

 ## Documentation

-The primary `poly3d` manual is Thomas, 1993.
+The primary `poly3d` manual is [Thomas, 1993](http://searchworks.stanford.edu/view/2830996).
 It covers the details of the boundary value problems behind `poly3d` and explains the input and output file formats.

-Michele Cooke (University of Massachussetts, Amherst) maintains a `poly3d` tutorial page that previously included the thesis source code provided here.
+Michele Cooke (University of Massachussetts, Amherst) maintains [a `poly3d` tutorial page](http://www.geo.umass.edu/faculty/cooke/software.html) that previously included the thesis source code provided here.
 The original `poly3d` tutorial is available there, as are several examples and other software packages.
-Other examples are available on the Stanford Structural Geology and Geomechanics group website.
+Other examples are available on the Stanford Structural Geology and Geomechanics [website](https://pangea.stanford.edu/research/geomech/Software/Software.htm).

 ### Compiling `poly3d`